-Misplaced items and inaccurate inventory numbers can lead to lost and wasted money, while long shipment and delivery wait times for customers can lead to canceled orders, poor reviews, and withdrawn business.
+Misplaced items and inaccurate inventory numbers can lead to lost and wasted money, while long shipment and delivery wait times for customers can lead to canceled orders, poor reviews and withdrawn business.
 In short, if your warehouse is not well-run and under control at all times, it could spell the end of your business in just a matter of months.
-Fortunately, you can make your warehouse one of the strongest areas of your business through a WMS implementation project.
+Fortunately, you can make your warehouse one of the strongest areas of your business through a warehouse management system implementation project plan.

 5 Ways to Guarantee a Successful Implementation Project

-- Choose A Savvy Software Vendor
+1. Choose a Savvy Software Vendor

 Before you do anything, you must start by choosing the right software vendor.
 When looking to implement a WMS, there are many vendors out there to choose from.
 Some are great, others may not be a perfect fit.
 Since the process of WMS implementation can be rather difficult, you want to ensure that you have the best vendor on lock.

-- Define Your Unique Requirements
+2. Define Your Unique Requirements

 You can submit your template to your chosen software vendor to help streamline the process so that you know you’ve asked all the right questions and made all the right inquiries going forward.
-When you ensure that your requirements touch on certain business processes unique to your business, you can set up an implementation schedule that works best for you and these requirements.
+When you ensure that your requirements touch on certain business processes unique to your company, you can set up an implementation schedule that works best for you and these requirements.

-- Choose the Right Players for Your Best Team
+3. Choose the Right Players for Your Best Team

 A successful WMS implementation project needs an excellent team, so you must wrangle your best and brightest for the best possible results.
-The right team should be comprised of a number of useful perspectives, unique experience in pertinent subjects, drive, and attention to detail.
+The right team should be comprised of a number of useful perspectives, unique experience in pertinent subjects, drive and attention to detail.
 Your ideal team should consist of the following essential roles:

 - Project Manager: Your project manager will be the one at the forefront of the entire project effort.
 They should be involved in all aspects of the project and must have stellar problem-solving skills to ensure that everything runs smoothly during implementation.
 If other members of the team have questions or concerns, they should refer to the project manager for further direction.

 - Warehouse Manager: Another important leadership position to have on your team is the warehouse manager.
-You will need someone familiar with the company warehouse(s) who understands process requirements, budget limitations, and how the warehouse works and is run.
+You will need someone familiar with the company warehouses who understands process requirements, budget limitations and how the warehouse works and is run.
 They should be the second in command for the team.

 - On-Staff Engineer: Your on-staff engineer will be your IT person who is able to help monitor the entire implementation process.
-They may also help with testing the new WMS, customizing applications, integration, and more.
+They may also help with testing the new WMS, customizing applications, integration and more.

 - WMS Expert: One person on the team will be using the new WMS the most, and that person should be the WMS expert and trainer.
 The expert will properly train other members of the team as well as guide you, the business creator or manager, on features for day-to-day WMS operations.
 When implementation is complete, your WMS expert will likely look after and train new hires to ensure your new system is understood by the company team, new and old.